squid-cache/squid-cache.github.io/docs/Features/StoreID/CollisionRisks.md

 the captcha login does not work properly.
 Blocking users from accessing their banking accounts or making online purchases.

-# Cache in other levels

-## CPU

-A CPU cache memory can effect many results of calculations.

-We are doing lots of work on a computers that has lots of cache and if the cache will break down from any reason you won't like the computer that much.
-I imagine that the CPU cache helps me a lot when writing a small scripts or reading emails.

 # Conclusion

 There is a risk in maintaining a cache and there are benefits.